UCLAdeepvision/CS188-Projects-2022Winter/_posts/2021-01-27-team25-stereo-depth-vision.md

 ### StereoNet Issues
 #### Reflection
 As mentioned in the original StereoNet paper, the StereoNet model struggles a bit with relections as its refinement network doesn't have a good structure for solving the inpainting problem.
 As a window that has depth both behind it and at the window's surface has ambiguous depth, but the loss is computed based on whatever the lidar reports, the model can score a bit lower on evaluation metrics for actually trying to report depth of objects behind the window surface.
-The author's mention that some of the models that perform better than theirs likely learn to paint over this surface (inpainting) and thus ignore the object behind the window glass.
+The authors mention that some of the models that perform better than theirs likely learn to paint over this surface (inpainting) and thus ignore the object behind the window glass.
 We can see in Figure 7 the model struggles with the reflections on the window of the store front.

 <!-- TODO(morleyd) Image illustrating the details of the reflection problem-->
 ![]({{ '/assets/images/team25/Reflection.png' | relative_url }})